 Niche doesn't mean limiting yourself to one type of content forever.
 It means having a clear identity — a recognizable combination of personality, aesthetic, and energy that subscribers understand immediately and can form expectations around.
 Those expectations drive loyalty.

-A fitness persona.
-An e-girl aesthetic.
-A dominant-energy creator.
-A GFE (girlfriend experience) focused profile.
-A cosplay-centric page.
 These aren't rigid restrictions — they're identity anchors that give subscribers a reason to choose you specifically and stay.

-Niche and traffic quality
+Niche and Traffic Quality

 Targeted traffic converts dramatically better than general traffic.
 1,000 views from an audience that specifically wants what you offer will generate more subscribers than 10,000 general views from people who might or might not care.
 This is why niche Reddit communities can drive higher subscriber conversion than broadly viral TikTok content.